2019 World Juniors: Canada Dominant on Day 1

 Perched high above ice level with a terrific vantage point, I settled in next to Steve Erickson of Sportswave.ca, a longtime Delta, B.C., resident with roots in Saskatchewan — his dad hailed from Big River, while I’m from Luseland.
 Two small towns about four hours apart and, yes, I played hockey in Big River back in the day, a late-’90s provincial clash.

-Steve had his share of stories, a well-travelled man who spent some time in Winnipeg as a referee for the World Hockey Association (WHA) and now has a 30-year-old nephew Brandon Buck playing pro in Germany.
+Steve had his share of stories, a well-travelled man who spent some time in Winnipeg as a referee for the World Hockey Association (WHA) and now has a 30-year-old nephew Brandon Buck playing pro in Germany and currently at the Spengler Cup.
 Good company makes for a good start!

 Speaking of good starts . . .